How to watch Verzuz: Anthony Hamilton vs Musiq Soulchild online tonight for free

 Pre-show: There will be a DJ Battle pre-show at 8:30 p.m.
 ET / 5:30 p.m.
 PT / 1.30 a.m.
 GMT.

-No matter if they change their mind beforehand (though it still feels wild it took them this long to start charging), this Verzuz (the 38th to date) is a perfect fit for Valentine's Day week.
+Now, it will be free on IG, and on TrillerVerzPass.
+This Verzuz (the 38th to date) is a perfect fit for Valentine's Day week.
 Both Hamilton and Soulchild have numerous hits to their name, and their R&B vibes are ideal for this romantic week.

 The event will be broadcast live from the Avalon Hollywood in Los Angeles.